PHX2600/The-Archive/forum/General Discussion/1442 - Is it really wise to use sites like Facebook and Google.md

 Old topic I know, but ran into this just now: <http://www.extremetech.com/computing/115425-google-is-fubar>

-[quote:2235zpny]Starting in March, your search and surf habits across all of Google’s products will be combined to form the mother of all behavioral profiles.
+[quote:2235zpny]Starting in March, your search and surf habits across all of Googleï¿½s products will be combined to form the mother of all behavioral profiles.
 On March 1, Search will know the contents of your email and the videos you watch on YouTube.
 If you use Google Docs for work, Search will know which company you work for and which industry you work in.[/quote:2235zpny]

 FUD